Joyland Amusement Park (Wichita, Kansas): 21st century

-In May 2014, it was announced that Joyland owner Margaret Nelson Spear donated the park's carousel to the Botanica gardens in Wichita, where It was fully restored.
+In May 2014, it was announced that Joyland owner Margaret Nelson Spear donated the park's carousel to Botanica, The Wichita Gardens, where It was fully restored.
 In June 2014, the iconic parking lot sign and marquee was sold to the Historic Preservation Alliance of Wichita and Sedgwick County.
 On February 19, 2015, the Wichita Police Department announced the return of Louie the Clown, the animatronic clown that had played the Wurlitzer organ at the park.
-He had gone missing over a decade prior and was found in the home of Damian Mayes, a former park employee.
+It had gone missing over a decade prior and was found in the home of Damian Mayes, a former park employee.

 The roller coaster was extensively damaged by a windstorm on the morning of April 3, 2015, including the destruction of large portions of elevated track.
 In April, the owner's son Roger Nelson, told reporters, "We are in the process of tearing it all down", referring to the roller coaster and the remaining buildings on the site.
-He had announced the previous week that the Preservation Alliance had purchased several of the park's marquee attractions, including the Whacky Shack and a horse and buggy ride, and was negotiating to purchase the full-size train caboose as well.
+He had announced the previous week that the Preservation Alliance had purchased several of the park's marquee attractions, including Whacky Shack and a horse and buggy ride, and was negotiating to purchase the full-size train caboose as well.
 On July 23, 2015, the components of the roller coaster which remained standing were demolished.

-On August 8, 2018, the Whacky Shack, one of the few remaining intact structures in the park, was destroyed by a fire.
+On August 8, 2018, Whacky Shack, one of the few remaining intact structures in the park, was destroyed by a fire.
 In early November 2018, the 57 acres formerly comprising the site were purchased at auction by an anonymous buyer for $198,000.